marcosvella/authentication-ts/README.md

 ## Authentication-TS

-Template created for user creation and authentication via JWT for Nodejs applications with TS, PostgresSQL and typeORM.
+Template created for user creation and authentication via JWT for Nodejs applications with TS, PostgresSQL, Redis and typeORM.

 This authentication system is based on Access and Refresh tokens.
 The logic behind this system is that when a user login, the server will generate two different tokens: One for general consumption of API (low expiration time) and one to renew this first token.
+Tokens will be blacklisted when users logof

 ### Refresh Tokens: